 Construction costs and market rental returns make developing the Port's property difficult at this point of the property cycle.
+We are forecasting for this to continue for a number of years.

 We expect to continue to see pricing uplifts from revised pricing structures.
 Managing expenditure to appropriate levels will continue to be a focus in 2026FY.